Leonardo-Blanger/bmp280-iio/README.md

 ### Triggering a Data Capture

 Set the buffer size.
-This is the number of that will fit in the buffer before you must read older values.
+This is the number of samples that will fit in the buffer before you must read older samples.
 For instance:

 ``` bash
 echo 100 > /sys/bus/iio/devices/iio:device0/buffer/length